 Real Runs of This Recipe

-Weeknight rescue: On Tuesday, I remembered that I’d guaranteed “something comforting” and then completely neglected to prepare for dinner.
-I used cavatappi, sharp cheddar, and a lone slice of American cheese I discovered hiding in the deli drawer.
-My partner was eating the sauce standing at the counter and said they were “just tasting.”
-Right.
+Weeknight rescue: On Tuesday, I remembered I had promised “something comforting” dinner wise and then completely forgot to plan dinner.
+I made cavatappi with sharp cheddar and an American cheese slice I found in the deli drawer.
+My partner was eating the sauce and said they were “just tasting” it.
+Riiiiight.

-This was served with pulled pork and a vinegar slaw.
-I made the mac a bit sharper than normal with extra-aged cheddar and a spoon of Dijon.
-It stayed like this for about 15 minutes on low heat and when it thickened, I loosened it with pasta water as if I planned to all along.
+I served this with some pulled pork and a vinegar slaw.
+I made the mac a little sharper than normal with a bit of extra-aged cheddar and a spoon of dijon.
+It sat like this for about 15 minutes on low heat and when it thickened, I loosened it with pasta water like I planned to all along.
 Nobody needs to know.

 The Prep Checklist

-- Grate cheese before you start cooking (it melts faster and more evenly).
+- Shred cheese before you start cooking (it melts more quickly and uniformly).

 - Salt pasta water aggressively.

-- Reserve 1 to 2 cups pasta water before draining.
+- Before draining the pasta, reserve 1 to 2 cups of the pasta water.

-- Warm the milk so the sauce thickens smoothly.
+- Heat the milk to help the sauce thicken evenly.

 - Cook roux 1 minute (no browning).

-- Simmer sauce base until it coats a spoon, then turn heat off.
+- Stir the sauce base until it clings to your spoon, then turn off the heat.

 - Taste for salt at the very end.